Business Fundamentals: Protecting Yourself, Your Work, and Your Business

 As a small business owner, you’re challenged with protecting and ensuring the future of your firm.
 Managing risk limits your liability and is a key factor in minimizing economic and reputational damage, but many designers are not risk management experts.
 Learn how small business solutions for insurance and contracts available through ASID can protect you and your business.
 Share your own best practices with your peers in this interactive session.

 Attendees will interact with each other in virtual breakout rooms.
 Attendees’ camera and audio capabilities will be turned on for this session.
-This session will not be recorded.

 Jeremy Welsh, CIC